helix-editor/helix/book/src/configuration.md

 To customize the behavior of gutters, the `[editor.gutters]` section must be used.
-This section contains top level settings, as well as settings for specific gutter components as sub-sections.
+This section contains top level settings, as well as settings for specific gutter components as subsections.

 | Key      | Description                    | Default                                                       |
 | ---      | ---                            | ---                                                           |